edutap-eu/edutap-website/README.md

 ### Images

 This folder contains all images used in the website.
-You will mostlikely only need to add images in the `team` subfolder.
+You will most likely only need to add images in the `team` sub-folder.
 Here you can add/edit images for team members.
 They can be either `.png` or `.jpg`.
 In the `src/data/team.json` file you can link the images to the team members by specifying the relative path to the image.